parkernilson/cs260-startup/README.md

 - **Future support for external service (S3 Bucket for Uploading Sound Files):** Currently, it is not possible to add sound files because we have not implemented the file upload service.
 However, fake sounds can be added to sound boards.

 - **Customizable icons and colors:** Sounds and soundboards are fully customizable with icons and colors

+## Backend Service deliverable
+- **HTTP Service Using Node and Express:** I set up an express web server on node
+- **Front end served using express static middleware:** My front end files are served using express middleware
+- **Front end calls third party endpoints:** My plan was to use an AWS s3 bucket to host the sound files for sound boards, but I couldn't get it to work in the browser.
+I tried debugging it for like 5 hours, and kept getting a weird error.
+I ran out of time to get it to work, so I ended up putting a random quote on the about page that I get by calling an external api.
+I plan on getting the s3 bucket thing to work (or use a different service) for the next deliverable.
+- **Backend service endpoints:** My backend now performs all of the CRUD operations on sound boards and sounds through express endpoints
+- **Frontend calls endpoints:** My frontend calls the endpoints to get sound boards and sounds / update them / delete them